 Jury for John Moores 2014

-Lynette Yiadom-Boakye is a London-born artist of Ghanian descent.
-A painter, her works of imaginary scenes populated by invented people, prompt questions of how we interpret paintings.
+Lynette Yiadom-Boakye is a London-born artist of Ghanaian descent.
+A painter, her imaginary scenes populated by invented people prompt questions of how we interpret paintings.
 Yiadom-Boakye was an exhibitor in the John Moores Painting Prize in 2004.
-She has been nominated for the 2013 Turner Prize and is the first black woman to be shortlisted in the competition’s history.
-Recent exhibitions include the New Museum Triennial, New York in 2012 and a major solo exhibition entitled Extracts and Verses at Chisenhale Gallery, London.
-She is represented by Corvi Mora in London and Jack Shainman Gallery in New York.
+She was nominated for the 2013 Turner Prize and was the first black woman to be shortlisted in the competition’s history.
+Recent exhibitions include the New Museum Triennial, New York, in 2012, and a major solo show, Extracts and Verses, at Chisenhale Gallery, London, also 2102.
+She exhibited in the 2013 Venice Biennale, where she won the Future Generation Art Prize.
+Her most recent solo exhibition was this year at Yale School of Art’s 32 Edgewood Gallery in New Haven, Connecticut, and she will have a solo show at Jack Shainman Gallery, New York, in autumn 2014.
+She is represented by Corvi Mora in London and Jack Shainman Gallery.

 Zeng Fanzhi was born in 1964 and is based in Beijing.
 The varied subjects of his oil paintings include slaughtered animals, icons from art history, consumerism, the ‘mind landscapes’ of human beings and recent Chinese history.
 Since 2010, Zeng has sometimes exhibited his own woodcarvings, etchings and sketches alongside his paintings.
 The artist says of his work “I am very interested in fashion and about style, especially in the Nineties, because at that time everything was new to us.”
 Zeng has enjoyed constant critical acclaim since the 1990s, exhibits internationally and is one of the world’s top 10 contemporary artists by revenue.
 He has been represented by Gagosian Gallery since 2011 and has held exhibitions with them in London and Hong Kong.